Book Review: Flamingo Boy

 Another issue that doesn't seem to be going away (see the Addendum below) is that of the Caporal's rank.
 Caporal is French for corporal (or lance corporal, a rank below corporal) and he can speak French well, so in the book he is clearly not claiming a rank of sergeant (page 159).
 Then why would the website blurb call him a sergeant, a distinct (ie, different) rank?
 (Why is the rank not translated into English?
 Probably just to explain Lorenzo's name for him, or maybe it's an attempt to give the story a patina of authenticity by including the occasional "foreign" word.)

 There's also something lacking in terms of purpose.
 What point does Vincent's extra layer of story telling serve?
-It's an unusual way to tell a story.
+It's an unusual way to tell a story, having the main story a flashback in a flashback.

 What about Vincent himself, what purpose does he serve?
 He gives the reader an access connection to Kezia, but one that's arguably not actually needed.
 What else does he do?
 It doesn't seem likely that the book is written for older teenagers.
 The eighteen year old Vincent doesn't actually do enough in the story – or apparently with his life – to strongly identify with him, and it's very unclear what really motivates him.